NJ councilwoman found shot to death outside of her home

 “She was a 30-year-old woman.
 To have this happen in such a tragic way, I mean, our hearts are just broken and everybody wants an answer,” said Karen Bailey Bebert, the local GOP chairwoman who served as her campaign manager.
 “So we’re waiting with bated breath.”

-Authorities have not made any arrests or said whether they believe the motive for the killing might be personal, political or a random act.
+Authorities have not said whether they believe the motive for the killing might be personal, political or a random act.

 In a 2021 campaign interview, Dwumfour described herself as a proud graduate of Newark public schools who earned a degree in women’s studies at William Patterson University while working part-time as an EMT.